Bruno-Diego/bdcrypto-portfolio4/README.md

 ALLOWED_HOSTS = ['YOUR-APP-NAME-HERE', 'localhost']
 ```

-   - Finally, to complete the first deployment set up of the skeleton app, create a Procfile so that Heroku knows how to run the project.
+   - Finally, to complete the first deployment set up of the app, create a Procfile so that Heroku knows how to run the project.
 Within this file add the following: web: gunicorn APP-NAME.wsgi Web tells Heroku to allow web traffic, whilst gunicorn is the server installed earlier, a web services gateway interface server (wsgi).
 This is a standard that allows Python services to integrate with web servers.
    - Now, go to the 'Deploy' Tab on Heroku.
 Find the 'Deployment Method' section and choose GitHub.
 Connect to your GitHub account and find the repo you want to deploy.
    - Scroll down to the Automatic and Manual Deploys sections.
 Click 'Deploy Branch' in the Manual Deploy section and waited as Heroku installed all dependencies and deployed the code.
    - Once the project is finnished deploying, click 'Open App' to see the newly deployed project.